 9. Greek Yogurt

 Greek yogurt contains more protein than regular yogurt and helps improve satiety levels (11).
-It is one of the best snacks, and consuming it post your workout is a great way to keep your hunger pangs in control for an hour or so.
-You can add it to smoothies or have it with some fruits.
+It is a great snack option, and consuming it post your workout is a great way to keep your hunger pangs in control for an hour or so.
+You can add it to smoothies or have it with some fruit.

 Tuna is a great source of protein and healthy fats.
-One ounce of canned tuna contains about 7.1 g of protein and 78.7 mg of omega-3 fatty acids (12).
+A hundred grams of canned tuna contains about 23.6 g of protein and 1.11 g of polyunsaturated fatty acids (12).
 It also contains a selenium-containing compound, selenoneine.
-It helps protect the hemoglobin and myoglobin from oxidation and also helps decrease mercury toxicity (13).
+It helps protect the hemoglobin and myoglobini XAn iron-containing heme protein in cardiac and skeletal muscles that stores and supplies oxygen to muscle cells. from oxidationi X Change in the chemical composition of a substance due to the addition of oxygen in a chemical reaction. and also helps decrease mercury toxicity (13).
 Consume a piece of fish with some dark leafy greens and some healthy fats for a filling and yummy post-workout meal.

 Chicken is another good source of protein that you can consume after working out.
-Three and a half ounces of skinless chicken breast contain about 31 grams of protein (14).
+Three and a half ounces of skinless chicken breast contains up to 31 grams of protein (14).
 Since protein is tough to digest, it takes longer to digest and absorb the nutrients from chicken.
 As a result, your satiety levels go up.
 Throw in some veggies, avocado, herbs, and olive oil, and your post-workout meal is fixed!

 Tofu is a great source of vegan and vegetarian protein.
 Three ounces of tofu contains about 8 grams of protein (15).
 You can consume tofu salad, tofu wrap or sandwich or add it to your bowl of quinoa.
 Avoid it if you are allergic to soy.

-Mushrooms are low in calories and good sources of protein.
-Half a cup of mushrooms contains about 1.1 grams of protein (16).
+Mushrooms are low in calories and.
+A cup of mushrooms contains about 2.16 grams of protein.
+(16).
 Have sautéed mushrooms with veggies or mushroom soup post workout and get re-energized in just a few minutes.

 14. Protein Powder

-If you are always on the go and do not have time to fix your post-workout protein-loaded meal, you can have protein powder.
+If you are always on the go and do not have time to fix your post-workout protein-loaded meal, protein powder may be a good option for you.
 If you have a few berries in the fridge but no yogurt, add protein powder and make a quick smoothie.
-There are various types of protein powders available on the market that you can add to milk, yogurt, and juices to make a healthy and nutritious protein shake to drink after your workout session.
+There are various types of protein powders available on the market that you can add to milk, yogurt, and water to make a healthy and nutritious protein shake to drink after your workout session.

 Avocados are high-calorie fruits.
 But they are also loaded with healthy fats, dietary fiber, and vitamins A, C, E, K, and B6.
-Scientists also believe that consuming avocado might help manage weight problems, reduce the risk of cardiovascular disease, and lead to healthy aging (17).
-Have half an avocado or add it to salads/smoothies/toasts to get recharged post workout.
+Scientists also believe that consuming avocado might help manage weight problems, reduce the risk of cardiovascular diseasei XA group of disorders that affect the heart or the blood vessels that impact the regular blood flow. , and lead to healthy aging (17).
+Have one-fourth of an avocado or add it to salads/smoothies/toasts to get recharged post workout.

-Nuts are small pockets of health boosters.
+Nuts are small handfuls of health boosters.
 They are a great source of healthy fats, protein, dietary fiber, vitamins, and minerals (18).
-Toss a few almonds, peanuts, and pistachios in your smoothie bowl or just have a handful of them right after your workout.
+Toss a few almonds, peanuts, and pistachios in your smoothie bowl or just have a handful of them right after your workout as recovery nutrition to help replenish and repair your muscles and body.

 17. Nut And Seed Butters

-Nut and seed butters are also great healthy fat sources.
-Add them to your smoothie or oatmeal bowl to give it a nutty flavor and rev up your energy after an intense workout session.
+Nut and seed butters are also great healthy fat and protein sources.
+Add them to your smoothie or oatmeal bowl to give it a nutty flavor and rev up your energy and muscle recovery after an intense workout session.

-Ghee or clarified butter is a healthy fat that you can use to make ghee coffee and smoothies.
+Ghee or clarified butter is a healthy fat that you can add to your coffee and smoothies.
 It has antioxidant properties that help flush out toxins and also help keep your hunger pangs at bay (19).

 These are the 18 best post-workout foods you can consume.
 Still not sure how to fix your meal?
 Take a look at the following list.